Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 ###  Results.
 It takes very long time to generate perturbations.
 In some cases it took me 10 minutes to generate perturbation for 1 ECG.

-__1.Generate Attack Perturbations for cloud Deployment model using the 3 metrics__ There are 12 variations created by the combination of distance metric and correct prediction for each class.
+__1.Generate Attack Perturbations for Type I attack using the 3 metrics__ There are 12 variations created by the combination of distance metric and correct prediction for each class.
 First step is to create perturbations for all variations.

+Attack File: Specifies the distance metric
+Index File: Specifies the class of correctly classified data for which perturbation is to be generated

       python attack_file index_file start_idx end_idx